theobald-software/theobald-software.github.io/content/_en/ecs-core/ecscore-administration/ecscore-secure-store.md

 parent: ecscore-administration
 permalink: /:collection/:path
 weight: 4
-lang: de_DE
+lang: en_GB
-old_url: /ECS-Core-DE/default.aspx?pageid=ecscore-secure-store
 ---

-Unter *Secure Stores* kann ein Secure Store zur Authentifzierung hinzugefügt und verwaltet werden.
+Under *Secure Stores* a Secure Store can be added and managed for authentication.
-Ein Secure Store sorgt dafür, dass die existierenden Windows-Benutzer einen nahtlosen Zugriff auf das SAP-System mit eigenem SAP-Benutzer bekommen. <br>

-Wichtig: Das Benutzer-Mapping über einen Secure Store funktioniert nur, wenn die Anwendung die Windows-Benutzeridentität auch erkennt.
+A Secure Store ensures that existing Windows users have seamless access to the SAP system with their own SAP user. <br>

+Important: User mapping via a Secure Store only works if the application recognizes the Windows user identity.

-Gehen Sie zum Menü *Secure Stores* und fügen Sie mit *Add Secure Store* einen neuen, frei benennbaren Secure Store hinzu.
+Go to the *Secure Stores* menu and use *Add Secure Store* to add a new, freely namable Secure Store.

-Mit dem Karteireiter *Credentials* können Sie nun entsprechende SAP-Anmeldedaten für einen oder mehrere Windows-Benutzer hinterlegen.
-Der SAP Benutzername muss mindestens 5 Zeichen lang sein.

-Bei den *SAP Connections* lässt sich jetzt bei den Authentifizierungsmethoden unter *Use Secure Store* der neu hinterlegte Secure Store auswählen.
+You can now use the *Credentials* tab to store SAP logon credentials for one or more Windows users.
+The SAP user name must be at least 5 characters long.

+For *SAP Connections*, you can now select the new Secure Store for the authentication methods under *Use Secure Store*.